Revocable Living Trusts

 Once you decide that a living trust is the right option for you, we ask that you complete a questionnaire to tell us a little about yourself and your situation.
 After we receive your completed living trust questionnaire, the attorney’s paralegal will contact you to schedule a teleconference to discuss your estate plan.

-Once you have received your living trust documents, it is important to execute your documents as soon as possible, meaning you must sign and have your trust notarized to make it legal.
+Once you have received your living trust documents, it is important to execute your documents as soon as possible, meaning you must sign your trust and have it notarized to make it legal.
 We will assist you with funding your trust and can prepare any amendments you need if something changes.
 Anderson can also deed your personal residence into your living trust so that all of your assets are owned in one place.
-Once these steps have been completed, you will not need any more intervention from our legal team – you have full control of your trust and after your passing or incapacitation, your trustee handles the distribution of your assets.
-We will still be here to assist you with questions or changes that need to be made, however.
+Once these steps have been completed, you will not need any more intervention from our legal team – you have full control of your trust and after, your passing or incapacitation, your trustee will handle the distribution of your assets.
+Of course, we will still be here to assist you with questions or changes that need to be made.

 Anderson Advisors FAQ